defgsus/blog/blog/_posts/2021/2021-07-23-vaccination-data.md

 **fingerprint** to (re-)identify a user system without relying on cookies.

-Probably a shortened version of this is repeatedly POSTed to a cryptic url
+Probably a shortened version of this is repeatedly POSTed to a cryptic url like this

     https://www.impfterminservice.de/mB2r7RnT/KLD88p2/M-GlWn_/0j/7EiDGzVVOSh1/bjl5/Yj/ILYhxYFSw

 The responsible javascript is delivered with a
 [GET request to that url](https://www.impfterminservice.de/mB2r7RnT/KLD88p2/M-GlWn_/0j/7EiDGzVVOSh1/bjl5/Yj/ILYhxYFSw).
 It's highly obfuscated but can be inspected with a little effort.
-The script places it's obfuscated strings in a variable called `_ac` so you can actually read them or filter by regular expressions in the web console:
+The script places it's obfuscated strings in a public variable called `_ac` so you can actually read them or filter with regular expressions in the web console:

 ```js
 _ac.filter(i => RegExp("[pP]lugin").exec(i))